Art by Jordi Gonzales in The World of Ice and Fire

 The greatest of the river kings to oppose the Andals was King Tristifer IV Mudd, whom the Tullys fought alongside in many of his campaigns.
 Tristifer is said to have fought one hundred battles, winning ninety-nine and losing only one.
 When Roland II Arryn, the King of Mountain and Vale, invaded the riverlands and won small victories over several petty kings, he found himself facing Tristifer, who smashed his forces and forced the Valemen into retreat.
 One of Roland's allies then betrayed him to the river king, and Tristifer beheaded Roland at House Mudd's seat, Oldstones.
 Tristifer was defeated in his hundredth and final battle, where seven Andal kings attacked simultaneously and defeated him; the greatest of these conquerors was Armistead Vance.
 His heir, Tristifer V was unable to stem the Andal tide and failed to hold his own people together, and so the Mudd kingdom fell to the Andals.
 To avoid being slaughtered, many of the First Men houses submitted and intermarried with the Andals.

 The Andals had mixed results when they invaded Crackclaw Point, which is now part of the crownlands.
-While the native Crackclaws had success fighting in their valleys and bogs, these First Men also eventually married Andal maidens.
+While the native Crackclaws had success fighting in their valleys and bogs, eventually, the Andals learned that what they could not conquer with swords they could through marriage.

 When the Andals first began crossing the narrow sea, Erich the Unready was the Storm King from House Durrandon of Storm's End.
 He took little interest in the invaders as he was embroiled in his own wars at the time, and he died while the Andals completed their conquest of the Vale.